crisbern/calculateDistance/readme.md

 ### Output
  A text file with names and user ids of customers within 100km, sorted by user ids ascending.

+An output generated with the default settings is [output.txt](./output.txt)

 ## Action loop
 In the graph there is the abstract state machine.
 As Elm uses reactive programming any changes from init are user actions that trigger an update of the view.